Uvacoder/woodwork-projects/README.md

 The [plans folder](plans/) contains some of my woodworking designs.

-The [gallery folder](gallery/) contains a more extensive selection of projects, as a lot of the time I build things without a plan, or use plans published by others (in the latter case I'm including link to the plans I used).
+The [gallery folder](gallery/) contains a more extensive selection of projects.

 Finally, the [howto folder](howto) contains a few useful tips & tricks.